Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Arrival in Volantis:
-- The chapter begins with Tyrion Lannister arriving in Volantis, a city filled with political intrigue and simmering tensions.
+- Continue with Tyrion Lannister arriving in Volantis, a city filled with political intrigue and simmering tensions.
 - He immerses himself in the city's bustling streets, observing the different factions and power dynamics at play.
 - Tyrion seeks to gain the support of influential figures in Volantis who can aid Daenerys Targaryen's cause.
 2. Navigating the Political Landscape: